pacs-course/pacs-examples/Examples/src/RK45/README.md

-#THIS IS AN OLD VERSION.
-LOOK AT THE ONE IN RKF DIRECTORY INSTEAD#
+# THIS IS AN OLD VERSION.
+LOOK AT THE ONE IN RKFSOLVER DIRECTORY INSTEAD #

-##Function for Runge Kutta adaptive time integration##
+## Function for Runge Kutta adaptive time integration ##

 For scalar ODE of the form dy/dt = f(y,t)
 (extension to vectorial problems is not difficult)